EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 ## All Apps page cluster apps

-Select the 'Apps' menu, 'All Apps' option to go to the All Apps page.
+Select the **Apps** menu, **All Apps** option to go to the All Apps page.

-The 'All apps' page lists every back-end to which you have access, and the Open OnDemand host (if applicable).
+The All Apps page lists every back-end to which you have access, and the Open OnDemand host (if applicable).

-Click a host-specific 'Shell Access' link to open an SSH session with the selected host.
+Click a host-specific **Shell Access** link to open an SSH session with the selected host.

 ---

-## File Manager 'Open in Terminal' button
+## File Manager **Open in Terminal** button

-Select the 'Files' menu, 'Home Directory' option to open the [File Manager](./files.md), then click ['Open in Terminal'](./files.md#open-in-terminal).
+Select the **Files** menu, **Home Directory** option to open the [File Manager](./files.md), then click **[Open in Terminal](./files.md#open-in-terminal)**.

 ---

 ## My Interactive Sessions page job cards and back-ends on which jobs are running

-Click 'My Interactive Sessions' (overlaid squares icon) on the menu bar to open the My Interactive Sessions page which shows running apps and their job cards.
+Click **My Interactive Sessions** (overlaid squares icon) on the menu bar to open the My Interactive Sessions page which shows running apps and their job cards.

-On a 'Running' job's job card, click the 'Host' link to open an SSH session with the back-end on which the job is running.
+On a 'Running' job's job card, click the **Host** link to open an SSH session with the back-end on which the job is running.

 ---

-## 'Active Jobs' app and back-ends on which jobs are running or ran
+## Active Jobs app and back-ends on which jobs are running or ran

 Open the [Active Jobs](apps/active-jobs.md) app.

-Click the '>' button, by the job of interest, to open the job details.
+Click the **>** button, by the job of interest, to open the job details.

-Click 'Open in Terminal' to open an SSH session with the back-end on which the job is running.
+Click **Open in Terminal** to open an SSH session with the back-end on which the job is running.
 Your SSH session will change your current directory to match the job context directory.

 ---

-## 'Job Composer' app and back-ends on which jobs will be run, are running, or ran
+## Job Composer app and back-ends on which jobs will be run, are running, or ran

 Open the [Job Composer](apps/job-composer.md) app.

 Select a job.

-Click 'Open Terminal' (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
+Click **Open Terminal** (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
 Your SSH session change your current directory to match the job context directory.